 Q. What is a deist?

 A. The most basic definition is a deist is one who believes in a creator, a deity that is the sum total of consciousness.
 This deity though is not seen as a judge or overlord, rather simply part of all things, a universal energy, and a consciousness that we are all part of on some level.
+There is no hard definition of Deist, despite attempts by many to make it so, simply put a Deist believes their is some intelligence behind all that is, that our universe and life as we know it, did not occur by accident.

 Q. How does one become a deist or a member of the Church of Universal Spirit?